 Finally making it to the top, we headed over to the volcanic crater, it was astounding.
 This picture does not give it justice.
 If you look closely they also had a cautionary rope surrounding the crater.
-I was careful to not get to close, but wanted to get a good look.
+I was careful to not get too close but wanted to get a good look.
 You can also walk all the way around the crater, but I didn’t see many people embarking on this quest.
-I imagine not many wanted to trek around the crater when they had a 3 hour descent ahead of them.
+I imagine not many wanted to trek around the crater when they had a 3-hour descent ahead of them.
 We didn’t spend much time at the top because we were eager to start our descent down the mountain.

 The descent hike was made entirely of switchbacks riddled with small volcanic rock.
 Every step you took you would slide a few.
 This was not good for toenails and blisters, my mom eventually lost both of her big toenails later on the trip due to some shoe issues.
 It took us about 4 hours to reach the 5th station with only one potty along the way!

-This mystical forest looks like it should be out of something in Grymm’s Fairytales.
+This mystical forest looks like it should be out of something in Grimm’s Fairytales.

 Mt.
 Fuji Themed Everything!

 We found a place to stay in a capsule hotel.
 It was a little pricey but completely necessary to get some well-deserved rest.
 Also, there was no ATM at the station. 😔 Which made it particularly difficult to purchase food.
 We were able to use our cards to book our stay.